What Is Name Box In Excel?

-Similarly, for the shortcut key Shift + Ctrl + Down Arrow, it will stop at A6 cell.
+Similarly, for the shortcut key Shift + Ctrl + Down Arrow, it will stop at the A6 cell.

-#3 – Select Range of Cells From Active Cell
+#3 – Select Range Of Cells From Active Cell

-We need not mention the range of cells as B3:D6 rather from active cell enter the end of the range of cell address.
-Now, in the name box type the last cell to be selected i.e. D6 cell.
+We need not mention the range of cells as B3:D6.
+Rather than from the active cell, insert the end of the cell address range.
+Then, in the name box, type the last cell to be selected, the D6 cell.

-Now simply don’t hit enter key rather hit Shift + Enter key to select the range of cells.
+Do not press the “Enter” key.
+Rather, press the Shift + Enter key to select the range of cells.

-#4 – Select only Two cells
+#4 – Select Only Two cells

-#5 – Select Multiple Range of Cells
+#5 – Select Multiple Range Of Cells

-After entering the range address hit the enter key or Ctrl + Enter to select the range of cells as mentioned.
+After entering the range address, press the “Enter” key or “Ctrl + Enter” to select the range of cells as mentioned.

 #6 – Select Entire Column

-Hit enter key after you mention the column address.
+Press the “Enter” key after you mention the column address.

 #7 – Select Entire Row